derekc00/UpdatedCalculator/README.md

-This project is an extension from my previous calculator project I completed a year ago.
+This project is an extension from my previous tip calculator project I completed a year ago.

 I added new features